Cloud Security Scanning

 It works by creating CloudWatch Event rules which feed to Panther's SQS Queue proxied by a local SNS topic in each region.
 Latency between an event occurring in AWS and the event being detected by CloudWatch Event rules is typically 1 minute or less.

-- 2.Launch your AWS console and navigate to the CloudFormation project.
+- 2.Launch your AWS console and navigate to the CloudFormation service.

 - 3.Click Create stack and choose the option "With new resources."